 Multi-tasking also prevents you from experiencing the pleasure that comes from being fully immersed in an activity that you enjoy.
 This steady state of awareness, also known as “flow”, can only occur when your focus is on the present moment.
 If your energy and focus is scattered between multiple things, you’ll miss out on the nuances and rich textures that comes from being present to everyday moments.

-The key is realizing that multi-tasking isn’t something that requires you to pile on work to the point of exhaustion but a handy technique that you use to channel your energy effectively, by slowing down and maintaining your highest level of mental functioning.
+The key is realizing that multitasking isn’t something that requires you to pile on work to the point of exhaustion, but a handy technique that you use to channel your energy effectively, by slowing down and maintaining your highest level of mental functioning.

-According to cognitive psychologist, Art Markman, effective multi-tasking is an oxymoron.
+According to cognitive psychologist, Art Markman, effective multitasking is an oxymoron.
 In his book, Smart Thinking, he says, “The human brain doesn’t really multi-task.
 Your brain can actively focus on only one task at a time.
 What the human brain does is what I call time-sharing.”

 Time-sharing is a method that can overcome this singular-focus problem by helping you focus on one task, then swiftly allowing another to take its place – similar to how vacationers occupy timeshare property.

-- Plan well and stay organized: Effective multi-tasking begins with good planning and preparation.
+1. Plan well and stay organized: Effective multi-tasking begins with good planning and preparation.
 This involves creating a plan of action (POA) that takes all major factors into account, such as the complexity of the task, time, and your energy levels.
 When you have a solid POA, it will be much easier to jump from one task to another.
 In a chaotic environment, you’ll also need to create systems to ensure that your plans to complete important projects don’t slip through the cracks.

-- Prioritize and manage time: There’s always going to be a hierarchy when it comes to the level of importance of the tasks on your POA.
+2. Prioritize and manage time: There’s always going to be a hierarchy when it comes to the level of importance of the tasks on your POA.
 You should always aim for having high-priority items at the top of the list and the low-priority items at the bottom.
 You can prioritize items based on a variety of factors such as time, emotional significance or financial outcomes.

-- Finish each task and release: When we multi-task, we must build our capacity to switch gears and give 100% focus to the activities at hand.
+3. Finish each task and release: When we multi-task, we must build our capacity to switch gears and give 100% focus to the activities at hand.
 When you finish one task and move on to the next, you want to avoid letting your thoughts linger on about the task that you just finished.
 After you complete a task, release all the emotional energy related to the task, so that you can create space for new information to come in from the next task that you’re tackling.
 I like to visualize myself closing a file and putting it away in a filing cabinet when I’m done with a task.
 When it’s done, I no longer feel the need to think about it.

-- Find the right combo of activities: Grouping similar activities together so that you don’t have to make large mental adjustments between tasks will help in preserving your mental energy and also save you a lot of time.
+4. Find the right combo of activities: Grouping similar activities together so that you don’t have to make large mental adjustments between tasks will help in preserving your mental energy and also save you a lot of time.
 Your brain needs to adjust every time you move on to a new activity and it has to activate a new set of circuits and neurons.
 Even though this shift happens quickly, it does take a toll on your productivity, focus and your memory.

 All my best on your journey,